ghostwords/chameleon-crawler/README.md

 optional arguments:
-  -h, --help            show this help message and exit -n {1,2,3,4,5,6,7,8}  parallel browser processes to use (default: 2) --headless            use a virtual display (default) --no-headless
+  -h, --help            show this help message and exit -n {1,2,3,4,5,6,7,8}  how many browsers to use in parallel (default: 2) --headless            use a virtual display (default) --no-headless
   -t SECONDS, --timeout SECONDS
-                        seconds to wait for pages to finish before timing out (default: 20)
-  --urls URL_FILE_PATH  path to URL list file (default: urls.txt)
+                        how many seconds to wait for pages to finish loading before timing out (default: 20) --urls URL_FILE_PATH  path to URL list file (default: urls.txt)
 ```